xbl4z3r/xbl4z3r/README.md

 <br>

 <br />
 I'm a passionate self taught game developer from Romania.
 I love cats and coding and I'm looking forward to expanding my knowledge about computers and programming.
 I'm also a big gamer myself...
 Many of my projects are about game related things.
-This includes a Discord Bot, a Minecraft Client and Launcher and a game that has no been released yet.
+This includes a Discord Bot, a Minecraft Client and Launcher and a game that has not been released yet.
 I also want to get into IOT, AI and AR.
 Another subject I would love to research on more is Cybersecurity and Quatum Computing.
 I hope you'll have a blast looking at my open source projects or while using my closed source apps.
 Whatever it is, it's nice to know you stopped by to check my stuff out!<br />

 <br />